-Inflation Rate in Hong Kong averaged 4.23 percent from 1981 until 2020, reaching an all time high of 16 percent in October of 1981 and a record low of -6.10 percent in August of 1999.
+Inflation Rate in Hong Kong averaged 4.20 percent from 1981 until 2021, reaching an all time high of 16 percent in October of 1981 and a record low of -6.10 percent in August of 1999.
 This page provides the latest reported value for - Hong Kong Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Hong Kong Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.
+Hong Kong Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

 Inflation Rate in Hong Kong is expected to be -0.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Inflation Rate in Hong Kong to stand at 2.50 in 12 months time.
 In the long-term, the Hong Kong Inflation Rate is projected to trend around 2.40 percent in 2022, according to our econometric models.